 Specific attention should be given to describing and assessing the use of electronic technologies versus paper-based and other more labor intensive methods, particularly with respect to their effect on the accuracy of the collected data and resulting statistical estimates but also with respect to their effect on the ability to engage in real time reporting.
 In general, electronic reporting is more conducive to achieving real time reporting.
 Another purpose of this assessment is to determine whether the administrative costs associated with data collection and monitoring are being minimized to the extent practicable, as these costs are either borne by industry via cost recovery fees or the public via tax collections.
 Practicable in this case means without reducing the accuracy of the data and resulting statistical estimates to scientifically unacceptable levels.
-Potential cost saving changes should be identified and recommendations provided as to which are currently practicable.
+Potential cost saving changes should be identified and discussed.